davebenson/doom4-walkthrough/README.md

 Immediately past the mouth, turn right to a passage that only opens after the Skull Switch is pressed: this is SECRET 13.2.
 You'll find Gas and BFG Ammo.

 Continue down this secret passage, looking for bloodsmears and a lever on the left wall.
-As usual, interact with the level to open SECRET 13.5, Classic Map "Doom - Pandemonium".
+As usual, interact with the level to open SECRET 13.5, CLASSIC MAP 13.1 "Doom - Pandemonium".

 ## Mission 13: Fight: Big Fight 2
 Again, snipe a Hell Knight and 2 Imps from above, if you like.